intel/neural-compressor/docs/introduction.md

 Introduction
 =========================================

-Intel Low Precision Tool (iLiT) is an open source python library to help users to fast deploy low-precision inference solution on popular DL frameworks including TensorFlow, PyTorch, MxNet etc. It automatically optimizes low-precision recipes for deep learning models to achieve optimal product objectives like inference performance and memory usage with expected accuracy criteria.
+Intel® Low Precision Optimization Tool is an open source python library to help users to fast deploy low-precision inference solution on popular DL frameworks including TensorFlow, PyTorch, MxNet etc. It automatically optimizes low-precision recipes for deep learning models to achieve optimal product objectives like inference performance and memory usage with expected accuracy criteria.

 # Infrastructure